St. Francis Xavier's Church (Bronx): Buildings

 In 1951, a new building was erected at 1658 Lurting Avenue, at the intersection of Van Nest Avenue, in the Morris Park section of the Bronx.
 Cardinal Spellman blessed and re-dedicated the church building with more than 1000 people attending the ceremony.
 The architecture of the church is very monumental for its neighborhood, if a bit retrograde for its post-ward period of design.
 However, in contrast to the post-war Modernist brick box churches of this period, St. Francis Xavier's Church is designed in an early Gothic style with pointed arched windows and entrances accentuating a stolid masonry mass of low gabled nave and hipped square tower. in leafy and manicured lawned surroundings.
 The architecture is in the style of thirteenth-century Italian Gothic.
 The general red brick masonry of the walls is elegantly trimmed with white limestone, as is the corbelled tower cornice, which match the white masonry statues above the principal entrance gable and on the tower upper stage side elevations.

 "The parish has several substantial buildings, including what appear to be two schools.
 A convent was refurbished for the Franciscan sisters sponsored by Fr.
 Benedict Groeschel."
 The address for the rectory is 1703 Lurting Avenue.
 The convent was likely originally built for the Sisters of Mercy.
 The eleven-bay, two-storey-over-raised-basement brick school with Romanesque design accents was built in 1937 and extended in 1955.
 The structure has a prominent, broad-hipped slate roof with an ornamental louvre surmounted by a copper-clad Latin cross.
 Despite varying dates, all the complex structures appear to have been built in harmonious styles with a brick color that matches the vernacular neighborhood architecture.

 St. Francis Xavier School

-The parish school is located at 1711 Haight Avenue and has students from New Beginnings to Eighth Grade.
+The parish school was located at 1711 Haight Avenue and had students from New Beginnings to Eighth Grade.
 Following the parish's founding in 1928, Fr.
 Kearney founded the school in 1929, which was initially housed in the "portable" (temporary) auditorium building.
 The school first opened on September 15, 1930; the first principal was Miss Helen Kelly.
 Ground was broken for a permanent, eight-classroom school building on April 11, 1937, which was then staffed by the Sisters of Mercy.
-As of February 15, 2023, St. Francis Xavier School is set to close and merge with the sister school, St. Clare of Assisi School, after the 2022-2023 school year.
+St. Francis Xavier School merged with the sister school, St. Clare of Assisi School, after the 2022-2023 school year to form the St. Clare of Assisi-St. Francis Xavier School.